Excellence in Physiotherapy. Welcome to Physioworks Health Group Camberwell.

 Accordingly, Specialist Musculoskeletal Physiotherapists are recognised by their fellowship status indicated by the lettering F.A.C.P.

-Currently, there are approximately 100 Specialist Physiotherapists in Australia, and only ten practicing Specialist Musculoskeletal Physiotherapists in Melbourne, two of whom are the Directors of the Physioworks Health Group.
+Currently, there are approximately 100+ Specialist Musculoskeletal Physiotherapists in Australia, two of whom are the Directors of the Physioworks Health Group.

 Proudly supporting our community